We offer a wide range of services to meet the needs of aging adults and their families, including:

 Learn more about any of our programs by calling 714-456-7007.

-Our team at the SeniorHealth Center consists of a wide range of healthcare professionals who work together.
-They are specially trained in caring for the older adult.
-Our team includes geriatricians (physicians who specialize in the care of older adults), psychologists, physician assistants, geriatric pharmacists, occupational therapists, nurses and social workers.
+Our multidisciplinary consists of a wide range of healthcare professionals specially trained in caring for older adults.
+They are geriatricians (physicians who specialize in the care of older adults), psychologists, physician assistants, geriatric pharmacists, occupational therapists, nurses and social workers.